TheDrCrow/COVID-19_HRCT/covid-19_hrct.md

 3. Crazy-paving / Perilobular changes.
 4. Reverse Halo / Atoll sign - though this is rare.

-Then there are the **NOT** signs which are not known to be related to COVID-19 and may push the differential away from the
+Then there are the **NOT** signs which are infrequently seen may not be related to COVID-19 and may push the differential toward something else.

 1. Cavitation
 2. Pleural effusion